 At the moment of writing this tutorial, you may use this Ubuntu PPA to install VLC 3.0.18 in Ubuntu 22.04/20.04.

 To do so, press Ctrl+Alt+T on keyboard to open terminal.
 Then, run 3 commands below one by one to add PPA & install VLC:

 sudo add-apt-repository ppa:ubuntuhandbook1/vlc sudo apt update sudo apt install vlc

 To remove the VLC package installed as Snap package, either use Ubuntu Software or run command:

 sudo snap remove vlc

 To remove the VLC Flatpak package, run command:

-flatpak uninstall org.videolan.VLC
+flatpak uninstall --delete-data org.videolan.VLC

 flatpak uninstall --unused to remove useless run time libraries.